 Home > Earplugs

-If you have a high-deductible health insurance plan (HDHP) or are considering getting one, you may be wondering if you can pay for earplugs with a health savings account (HSA).
+If you have a high-deductible health insurance plan (HDHP) or are considering getting one, you may be wondering if you can save money by paying for earplugs with the funds in your health savings account (HSA).
 You may also be wondering if this item is eligible or ineligible for reimbursement with your HSA, flexible spending account (FSA), or health reimbursement arrangement (HRA).You may be able to use your HSA, FSA, or HRA to pay for earplugs, but only if you have a letter of medical necessity or if your plan specifically allows it.

 The same HSA eligibility status for earplugs applies to flexible spending accounts (FSAs) and health reimbursement arrangements (HRAs) as well.
 However, while a high-deductible health insurance plan is required for an HRA, it is not required for an FSA.